-Ellen is a senior associate who focuses her practice on securities litigation, including shareholder class actions and opt-outs thereto, business disputes, investigations, and crisis management.
-She has experience taking and defending depositions, drafting briefs and other filings, as well as representing clients in internal investigations and interfacing with various government entities including the U.S. Department of Justice and the U.S. Securities and Exchange Commission.
+Ellen is a senior associate who focuses her practice on securities litigation, including shareholder class actions and opt-outs, business disputes, investigations, and crisis management.
+She has experience advising clients in all stages of litigation, including pre-litigation counseling and negotiations, taking and defending depositions, drafting dispositive briefs and other filings, as well as assisting clients through the appeals process.
+She also has significant experience representing clients in internal investigations and interfacing with various government entities including the U.S. Department of Justice and the U.S. Securities and Exchange Commission.
 Ellen has represented companies and individuals in a variety of industries, including life sciences and financial services.

 Ellen also has an active pro bono practice.
-To date, she has successfully represented an individual seeking asylum, a Section 8 tenant facing eviction, and a domestic violence shelter.
+To date, she has successfully represented individuals seeking asylum, a Section 8 tenant facing eviction, and a domestic violence shelter.

 While attending law school, Ellen was a legal intern for a New York-based civil rights lawyer, focusing on First Amendment matters and other issues.
 She also served on the executive board and as a submissions editor for the Harvard Journal of Law & Gender and as a primary editor for the Harvard Human Rights Journal.